Ogden UT Prenuptial Attorney

 Are there things that should NOT go into a prenuptial / premarital agreement?

 Yes.
 Premarital agreements must be carefully drafted in order to be legally enforceable.
 For example, under Utah family law, spouses cannot waive child support in a premarital agreement.
-Additionally, spouses cannot determine who will take custody of unborn children, nor can they decide what the parent-time/visitation schedule will be for unborn children.
+Additionally, spouses cannot determine who will take custody of unborn children, nor can they legally decide what the future parent-time/visitation schedule will be for children.